SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Examples: VoIP (peer-to-peer (P2P), group conferencing), gaming, eXtended Reality (XR).

+REQ-INTERACTIVE: ?? (not sure what to say regarding interactive requirement)

 ## User preferences {#uc-preferences}

 A game or VoIP application may want to signal different metadata for the same type of packet in each direction.
 For example, for a game, video in the server-to-client direction might be more important than audio, whereas input devices (e.g., keystrokes) might be more important than audio.
 Each user can have varied preferences for the same type of data originating from the server.
 Determination of such preferences is outside of the scope of this document.

+REQ-CLIENT-DECIDES: The receiving client determines importance of packets it receives, as the client may have changing needs over time.

 ## Mixed Traffic {#uc-mixed}